uscott/go-blackscholes/README.md

 Go implementation of the basic Black Scholes formulas for European option prices, greeks and implied volatility.

+Edge cases such as e.g. zero volatility implemented exactly.

 Use at your own risk.

 ### Install